hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * There are points I can't agree:
     * The way it calculates causality, using the matrix is a good idea, but the way to decide what caused what looks incorrect to me
 * [Example to use VAR detect ts anomalies][75]
+  * It uses VAR with the best lag (smallest AIC) to fit the data and gets squared errors.
+It then auusmes the anomalies are those have squared error larger than a threshold.
+  * There're other multivariate models, such as:
+    * VMA (Vector Moving Average)
+    * VARMA (Vector Auto-Regression Moving Average)
+    * VARIMA (Vector Auto-Regressive Integrated Moving Average)
+    * VECM (Vector Error Correction Model)

 ### Granger Causality in Time Series
 * Granger Causality tests whether variable `A` has a direct influence on `B` in `n` lags distance